rajinder-yadav/gazeall/README.md

 ![Image of Gazelle](img/gazelle.png)

-_Gazeall_ watches files and folders for changes, then leaps to action and execute a command.
+_Gazeall_ watches files and folders for changes, then leaps to action and executes a command.

 _Gazeall_ works both as a CLI tool and equally well running NPM scripts inside `package.json`.

 NPM Scripts can be run in parallel or synchronous mode.

+**Update**: I am currently considering adding support for watching process and doing something useful in this usage scenario.
+If you have ideas, open a issue labeled enhancements.
+Same applys for any other general ideas.

 ## Install